simplex-chat/simplex-chat/blog/20240124-simplex-chat-infrastructure-costs-v5-5-simplex-ux-private-notes-group-history.md

 - [simpler UX to connect to other users](#simpler-ux-to-connect-to-other-users)
 - [message delivery stability and other improvements](#message-delivery-stability-and-other-improvements)

-Also, we added Hungarian (only Android) and Turkish interface languages, thanks to [the users' community and Weblate](https://github.com/simplex-chat/simplex-chat#help-translating-simplex-chat).
+Also, we added Hungarian (only Android) and Turkish interface languages, thanks to [our users and Weblate](https://github.com/simplex-chat/simplex-chat#help-translating-simplex-chat).

 SimpleX Chat Android app is now available in 20 languages!